 If money is an immediate concern, find out more about the benefits you're entitled to claim.
-Your local Jobcentre Plus or Citizens Advice Bureau (CAB) can advise you.
+Your local Jobcentre Plus or Citizens Advice service can advise you.

-If you have a housing problem, contact your local CAB or your local housing advice centre.
-You can get the address from your local authority at the town hall.
+If you have a housing problem, contact your local Citizens Advice bureau or your local housing advice centre.
+You can get the address from your local council website or at the town hall.

 Gingerbread can also supply information on a range of topics, from benefits to home maintenance.
 There may be a local support group in your area (ask your midwife or health visitor).

 You can find information and support on the Netmums forum for single parents.